wpdevup/tap-chat/readme.txt

 - i18n/compat: Text Domain set to `tap-chat`, update "Tested up to" to 6.8

 == Upgrade Notice ==

-= 1.2.0 =
-Major feature update: Choose between Modern or Simple bubble styles!
-Perfect for all website designs.
-Highly recommended for all users.

 = 1.1.2 =
 Bug fix release for welcome bubble positioning and close button behavior.
 Recommended update for all users.